 Kazakhstan is central Asia’s biggest crude oil exporter.

-In August 2015, Kazakhstan switched its currency to a free float, triggering a 23 per cent slide in the Tenge to a record 257.21 per U.S. dollar.
+In August 2015, Kazakhstan’s currency became free floating, which triggered close to an 80 per cent slide in the Tenge to a current record of 337.56 per U.S. dollar.

 Kazakhstan acquired more than 28,000 units of agricultural machinery in the past five years, according to www.bnews.kz.